stmcg/smoothedIPW-paper/README.md

 -  `descriptive-analyses.R`: Performs descriptive analyses of the analytic dataset.
 -  `ipw-analyses.R`: Applying the inverse probability weighted estimators to the analytic dataset.

 The input dataset read into `data-processing.R` cannot be publicly shared.
-A data dictionary for this dataset is given in `dictionary.pdf`.
+A data dictionary for this dataset is given in `dictionary.md`.